Alaska Amphibious Community Seismic Experiment

 instruments, focusing on the eastern part of the subduction

-A dense transect crossing Kodiak and Katmai integrates with TA stations 1000 km behind the arc.
-AVO is enhancing several Katmai
+The AACSE deployment includes a dense transect of seismometers crossing Kodiak and Katmai which integrates with TA stations 1000 km behind the arc.
+The Alaska Volcano Observatory (AVO) has enhanced several Katmai

-and Alaska Peninsula stations to broadband in coordination with AACSE.aa
+and Alaska Peninsula stations to broadband in coordination with AACSE.